 Table 5 presents the cross-tabulations of MEF and SIPP Medicaid coverage for the overall sample of California residents with valid SSNs, and for various subsamples, including children, individuals in poor or near-poor families, and children in lower-income families.
-The table contains two sets of entries - the upper entry in each cell is based on unweighted data, while the lower entry (in italics) is estimated using the first year sample weights for each person to weight their person-month observations.22 The first two columns of Table 5 provide some information on the particular subsample - the fraction of overall person-months contributed by the subsample, and the fraction of person months for the subgroup as a whole attributable to people with a valid SSN.
+The table contains two sets of entries - the upper entry in each cell is based on unweighted data, while the lower entry (in italics) is estimated using the first year sample weights for each person to weight their person-month observations.25

+The first two columns of Table 5 provide some information on the particular subsample - the fraction of overall person-months contributed by the subsample, and the fraction of person-months for the subgroup as a whole attributable to people with a valid SSN.
 The latter ratio is over 80 percent for the overall sample, but is lower for children and people in poor families, as would be expected given the results in Table 4 and Appendix Table 1.
-The next four columns of the table show the fractions of person-months in each of four possible categories: covered by Medicaid in both MEF and SIPP; uncovered in both files; covered in MEF but not in SIPP; and uncovered in MEF but covered in SIPP.
+The next four columns show the fractions of person-months in each of four possible categories: covered by Medicaid in both MEF and SIPP; uncovered in both files; covered in MEF but not in SIPP; and uncovered in MEF but covered in SIPP.
 On average just over 4 percent of the person-month observations appear in the two conflicting categories.
 Interestingly, for the entire sample and for almost all subgroups, the fraction of people who report coverage in the SIPP but are uncovered in the MEF exceeds the fraction who are covered in MEF but fail to report coverage in the SIPP.
-As a result of this inequality the estimated Medicaid coverage rate for individuals with valid SSN's is higher using SIPP-reported coverage than using the MEF records.
-Given the evidence in Figure 2 that overall Medicaid coverage rates are understated in the SIPP, this is a surprising conclusion.
-Under the assumptions that the MEF data are accurate, and that there are no errors in the matching process, the only explanation for this pattern is that SIPP respondents without valid SSN's substantially under-report their coverage.
-As we discuss below, however, an alternative explanation is that a fraction of SSN's are incorrectly coded in the MEF system.
+As a result of this inequality the estimated Medicaid coverage rate for individuals with valid SSNs is higher using SIPP-reported coverage than using the MEF records.

-21There is some possibility that an individual with an incorrect SSN will be matched to a MEF record that falsely indicates Medicaid coverage.
+24There is some possibility that an individual with an incorrect SSN will be matched to a MEF record that falsely indicates Medicaid coverage.
 Since only about 15% of people are covered in any given month, however, a random match is far more likely to lead to a false negative report of coverage than a false positive report of coverage.

-22These weights do not take account of differential probabilities of having a valid SSN, or of differences in sample attrition rates.
+25These weights do not take account of differential probabilities of having a valid SSN, or of differences in sample attrition rates.
 In future work we plan to implement alternative weighting schemes that adjust for these two phenomena.